Back to Book/course

 Right bundle branch block (RBBB)

 Right bundle branch block (RBBB) is due to an anatomical or functional dysfunction in the right bundle branch, such that the electrical impulse is blocked.
-Refer to Figure 1 for an overview of the components of the ventricular conduction system, including the right bundle branch.
-In the setting of RBBB, depolarization (i.e activation) of the right ventricle will depend on electrical impulses spreading from the left ventricle.
-However, the electrical impulse that spreads from the left ventricle (to the right ventricle) will spread slowly because it travels partly or entirely outside of the conduction system.
-The slow spread of the impulse will result in a slow (and abnormal) activation of the right ventricle, which yields a bizarre and prolonged QRS complex on ECG.
+Figure 1 illustrates the components of the ventricular conduction system, including the right bundle branch (RBBB).
+In the presence of right bundle branch block, depolarization of the right ventricle relies on electrical impulses originating from the left ventricle.
+However, these impulses propagate slowly as they travel partially or entirely outside the specialized conduction system.
+This slow propagation leads to a delayed and abnormal activation sequence of the right ventricle, resulting in a prolonged and abnormal QRS complex on the ECG.
 The hallmark of right bundle branch block is QRS duration ≥0,12 seconds, large R’-wave in V1/V2 and a broad and deep S-wave in V5/V6.
-Figure 2 illustrates a normal ECG, a right bundle branch block (RBBB) and a left bundle branch block (LBBB).

 ECG criteria for right bundle branch block (RBBB)